 13. Treat it as a new relationship

-No revisiting the issues and mistakes of the past, no blame game, no accusations.
+No revisiting the issues and mistakes of the past, no blame game, no ignoring your spouse during separation, no accusations.
 Instead, focus on accountability and robust communication.
-Set new boundaries for your relationship and list out all that you need to do together and separately to keep this relationship functional.
+Set new boundaries for your relationship and list out everything that you need to do together and separately to keep this relationship functional.

 To fix a separated marriage, you need to uncover and resolve your relationship problems and issues.
 At the same time, it’s important to understand and acknowledge your role in contributing to these problems and take accountability to fix your individual issues that aggravate your marital woes.
 Once you’ve done that and decided to give the marriage another chance, leave the past behind and start afresh.